 Drug-induced sleep endoscopy was developed in Europe as an evaluation for patients with snoring and sleep apnea who are considering surgery.
 During the procedure, surgeons look inside the throat with a flexible fiberoptic endoscope while a patient is sedated in the operating room.
 Dr. Kezirian is one of the world’s leaders in evaluation techniques that are essential to selecting surgical procedures, including drug-induced sleep endoscopy.
 His research has evaluated important characteristics of drug-induced sleep endoscopy, compared it to other evaluations, and examined surgical results.
 For additional information about this ongoing research, please see the National Institutes of Health’s ClinicalTrials.gov website.

-Dr. Kezirian’s research on drug-induced sleep endoscopy has evolved from focusing on his own experience to leading major research collaborations through the International Surgical Sleep Society.
+Dr. Kezirian’s research on drug-induced sleep endoscopy has evolved from focusing only on his own patients’ experience to leading major research collaborations across multiple centers from around the world through the International Surgical Sleep Society.
 This research has used a more-rigorous approach to show exactly how drug-induced sleep endoscopy can improve sleep apnea surgery results and how drug-induced sleep endoscopy findings are associated with results of Inspire Upper Airway Stimulation.
-A second study of drug-induced sleep endoscopy and Upper Airway Stimulation outcomes is underway.
-They are the largest studies in this area.
-The studies have been supported by the American Academy of Otolaryngology—Head and Neck Surgery Foundation and the American Sleep Medicine Foundation, the foundation arm of the American Academy of Sleep Medicine and was the first original surgical research study ever funded by this organization.
+Using these same databases, the team has shown that specific features of the shape of the palate (roof of the mouth) are associated with outcomes of soft palate surgery and Upper Airway Stimulation outcomes.
+The studies have been supported by the American Academy of Otolaryngology—Head and Neck Surgery Foundation and the American Sleep Medicine Foundation, the foundation arm of the American Academy of Sleep Medicine.

 Combining Surgery and Medications to Treat Obstructive Sleep Apnea